Social Enterprise In Christchurch

 With new buildings opening up around Christchurch all the time, there is potential for all of them to be accessible to everyone.

-He explains the building and running of the convention centre could be something completely new, by making it accessible to everyone as well as allowing Social enterprise to be heavily involved.
+He explains the building and running of the Convention Centre could be something completely new, by making it accessible to everyone as well as allowing social enterprises to be heavily involved.

-It’s clear the key players want to see a bright future for Christchurch, many see huge potential for the city to be better than ever.
-With big decisions to come, there’s hopefully exciting times ahead.
+It’s clear the key players want to see a bright future for Christchurch and many see huge potential for the city to be better than ever.
+With big decisions to come, hopefully there are exciting times ahead.